 - Late in the Jaws of Hakkon DLC, they do the same thing, except that the memories being collected are those of their predecessor, Inquisitor Ameridan.

 - Downplayed in Deus Ex: Human Revolution, where a game-spanning Sidequest Sidestory lets you gradually recover the Awful Truth behind Adam's perfect compatibility with mechanical augmentations — some of which he has suppressed, but mostly just plain never knew.

 - Path of Exile:

-- The primary quest of the endgame before Conquerors of the Atlas expansion involved collecting memory fragments of The Shaper, which tell the story of how he progressed from an ordinary man into a Reality Warper and his battle with The Elder for control of the Atlas of Worlds.
+- The primary quest of the endgame before Conquerors of the Atlas expansion involved collecting memory fragments of The Shaper, which told the story of how he progressed from an ordinary man into a Reality Warper and his battle with The Elder for control of the Atlas of Worlds.

-- Cavas is a spirit who has forgotten almost everything, including his identity as High Templar Venarius.
+- Cavas from Synthesis league is a spirit who has forgotten almost everything, including his identity as High Templar Venarius.
 He asks the Exile to enter fragments of memories scattered around the world, which manifest as small additions to the current map, and stabilize them.
 Many of those memories aren't his.

 - XBlaze: Lost Memories: The game centers on collecting pieces of the lost memories of "Me" and Nobody, who both forget their identities when they enter a strange dimension called the "Phantom Field".
 Whenever you collect a memory piece, a flashback scene will play, showing what happens to the cast of the previous game, Code Embryo.